 - Due to the presence of Non- Unique Primary Index, duplicates will be allowed within that field.

-- Due to this, we will have more number of records under some AMP as compared to the others for the same table.
-Reason being same hash value for the duplicates.
+- Due to this, we will have more records under some AMP compared to the others for the same table.
+The reason being the same hash value for the duplicates.

-- Thus, all this results in an uneven data distribution throughout the AMP’s and thus in a downgraded performance for that table.
+- Thus, all this results in uneven data distribution throughout the AMP’s and, thus, downgraded performance for that table.

 Example of Primary Index

 Given below is the example:

 CHECK (emp_no>= 10001 AND emp_no<= 32001) NOT NULL,